 * Blachier, M., et al., The burden of liver disease in Europe: a review of available epidemiological data.
 J Hepatol, 2013.
 58(3): p.
 593-608.

 ** Lozano, R., et al., Global and regional mortality from 235 causes of death for 20 age groups in 1990 and 2010: a systematic analysis for the Global Burden of Disease Study 2010.
 Lancet, 2012.
 380(9859): p.
 2095-128.

 We are a spinout from University College London, and what we do is based on 20 years of research by Professor Rajiv Jalan and his team at UCL’s Royal Free Hospital campus.

 Our technologies have already won €12.3 million of grants from the European Union Horizon 2020 programme.
-Phase II clinical trials are starting in 2017.
+Phase II clinical trials started in 2017.

 We're looking for a Personal Assistant & Team Admin.
 For more information click here.